 Every year I ask my daughter what cake she would like for her birthday and the answer is always the same, chocolate.
-Although I do have to say, she does want a different filling most years and this time she chose caramel.

 I can’t even begin to tell how much fun it is to create a cake, a special cake for a special someone.
 Surprise them and show them through baking how much you care.